artynova/hexdummy/README.md

 # Dummy Hex Casting Addon

 Or HexDummy for short!
-This is an up-to-date bare-bones template for starting a multiloader Hex Casting addon on 1.19.2 with Architectury.
+This is a bare-bones template for starting a multiloader Hex Casting addon on 1.19.2 with Architectury.
 Includes all necessary dependencies on both Forge and Fabric loaders, plus some demo bits.
 There is nothing specifically for Quilt here because Fabric builds implicitly support Quilt.